Understanding the Distinction Between RFI and RFP

 Ensuring Transparency and Fairness

 Fair procurement processes protect your organization legally while generating better vendor responses.
-According to public procurement research from NIGP, transparent processes reduce bid protests by 78% and improve pricing competitiveness by 12-15%.
+Transparent processes reduce bid protests and improve pricing competitiveness.

 Transparency mechanisms: